aitorzip/PyTorch-SRGAN/README.md

 Example: ```./test --cuda```

 This will start a testing session in the GPU.
-It will display mean error values and save the first image of each batch in the output directory, all three versions: low resolution, high resolution (original) and high resolution (generated).
+It will display mean error values and save the generated images in the output directory, all three versions: low resolution, high resolution (original) and high resolution (generated).

 ## Results